-My research leverages the disciplines of landscape ecology, conservation biology and population genetics to assess and mitigate threats to tree species and forest communities, particularly across broad scales.
-My research focuses on developing and applying innovative qualitative methods and models to address broad-scale, complex threats to forest health, with an emphasis on delivering tools that can enable better-informed management of forests and the tree species that constitute them.
+Specifically, my research leverages the disciplines of landscape ecology, conservation biology and statistics to assess and mitigate threats to tree species and forest communities, particularly across broad scales.
+My research focuses on developing and applying innovative quantitative methods and models to address broad-scale, complex threats to forest health, with an emphasis on delivering tools that can enable better-informed management of forests and the tree species that constitute them.

 Coordination of national USDA Forest Service annual forest health reports, and contribution of research chapters that employ a novel technique for analyzing large-scale geographical patterns of fine-scale forest health data.

-I am an author of 48 peer-reviewed journal articles, including 20 for which I was the lead author.
-As of February 22, 2021, my journal articles had been cited 1,540 times and had an h-index value of 22 and an i10-index of 41, according to Google Scholar.
-I have served as lead editor for 13 extensive USDA Forest Service annual national forest health reports, and written 48 peer-reviewed chapters for these documents.
+I am an author or co-author of 55 peer-reviewed journal articles, including 21 for which I was the lead author.
+As of October 2022, my journal articles had been cited 2,182 times and had an h-index value of 27 and an i10-index of 51, according to Google Scholar.
+I have served as lead editor for 14 extensive USDA Forest Service annual national forest health reports, and written 51 peer-reviewed chapters for these documents.
 I have presented or contributed to more than 180 technical research presentations, a third of which were invited and 30 were at international ecology or forestry conferences.
 In addition to my publication record, my work has ongoing impacts on the conservation of at-risk species and in the assessment and monitoring of forest health across broad scales.